retaildevcrews/loderunner/src/LodeRunner.API/README.md

 ## API Object Validation Flow

-As object is passed to the **LodeRunner.API** endpoints, ASP.NET verifies payload uing `ComponentModel`, if Component Model attributes are present.
-Once the payload is verified, the controller will invoke object validation by using [`ModelExtensions`](src/Extensions/ModelExtensions.cs) class under **LodeRunner.API.Extensions**.
-This will use **LodeRunner.Core** to build `RootCommand` and use it to validate the payload against the passed args.
+Upon requesting **LodeRunner.API** endpoint, ASP.NET validates payload uing `ComponentModel`, if Component Model attributes are present.
+Once the payload is verified, the controller will invoke object validation by using [ModelExtensions](src/Extensions/ModelExtensions.cs) class under **LodeRunner.API.Extensions**.
+This will call **LodeRunner.Core** to build `RootCommand` and use it to validate the payload against the passed args.

-Object --> `ComponentModel` validation --> ModelExtensions Object Validator --> Build `RootCommand` object --> Execute Command Line Parser Validator
+Object --> `ComponentModel` validation --> ModelExtensions Object validation --> Build `RootCommand` object --> Execute Command Line Parser Validator

 ## Contributing